jose-correia/brain/README.md

 ## Instructions to deploy locally
+### Creating the database
 1. Clone this repository;
 2. Install PostreSQL;
-3. Create virtual environment and install required dependencies with:
-    - `python3.6 -m virtualenv venv`
-    - `source venv/bin/activate`
-    - `python3.6 -m pip install -r requirements.txt`
-4. Run the database service with:
+3. Run the database service with:
     - `sudo service postgresql start`
-5. Create a new role in postgresql with all privileges:
+3. Create a new role in postgresql with all privileges:
     - `sudo -u postgres -i`
     - `psql postgres`
     - `CREATE ROLE '<your-computer-account-username>' WITH PASSWORD '<password>'`
     - `GRANT ALL PRIVILEGES ON SCHEMA public TO ROLE '<your-computer-account-username>'`
     - `\q`
     - `exit`
-6. Create a database in postgresql for the application:
+4. Create a database in postgresql for the application:
     - `psql postgres`
-    - `CREATE DATABASE jeec_brain;`
+    - `CREATE DATABASE brain;`

+### Configuring the secrets
-7. Create a file in the root of the project named ".env" and fill in the missing variables:
+1. Create a file in the root of the project named ".env" and fill in the missing variables:
     ```
         SECRET_KEY=somethingsomethingkey21313
         APP_ENV=development